-- Providing crisis counseling and emotional support. - Going with you to the hospital or other medical appointments. - Explaining your reporting options and what to expect when you file a criminal report or University complant. - Accompanying you to file criminal charges with the police. - Assisting you in filing a compliant with the University.
+- Providing 24-hour crisis counseling and emotional support. - Going with you to the hospital or other medical appointments. - Explaining your reporting options and what to expect when you file a criminal report or University complaint. - Accompanying you to file criminal charges with the police. - Assisting you in filing a complaint with the University.

-- Serving as your advisor or support person during any proceedings or meetings you have wih the University to address the situation. - Assisting you in obtaining a protective injunction, or University no-contact order. - Arranging temporary lodging for FSU student survivors when an unsafe condition exists, or lodging for parents who come to provide support to the student during the time of crisis. - Assisting you in requesting academic accommodations (like class changes), transportation changes, or work accommodations to ensure your safety. - Referring you to support services on and off campus.
+- Serving as your advisor or support person during any proceedings or meetings you have with the University to address the situation. - Assisting you in obtaining a protective injunction, or University no-contact order. - Assisting you with financial aid questions or concerns. - Arranging temporary lodging for FSU student victims when an unsafe condition exists, or lodging for parents who come to provide support to the student during the time of crisis. - Assisting you in requesting academic accommodations (like class changes), transportation changes, or work accommodations to ensure your safety. - Assisting in filing for victim compensation. - Referring you to support services on and off campus.